 2. The Web-Based App provides demanding and effective cognitive practice building skills for rapidly processing serial information.
 Letters from the Roman alphabet are used to present words, one letter at a time at a specific training speed.
 There are forty-three lessons with over 4300 challenges at varying levels of difficulty that will sharpen one of the skills needed for fingerspelled word recognition.
 The program includes a mechanism to improve processing time through the use of brief distractors.

 3. The Online Video Library allows you to continue developing your skills by first using a template building approach that links RSVP to fingerspelled words.
 The words in these word lists are taken from the accompanying ASL monologues.
 Finally, you will see those fingerspelled words presented in context in the ASL monologues and you will recognize them with ease.

 The RSVP instructional package can be used in the classroom or for self-study.
 Contact Carol Patrie if you are RID certified and would like to earn Independent Study CEUs for completing all three portions of the RSVP package.

 ASL teachers, take a moment and read our FAQs regarding how to use RSVP with your ASL classes.

 Interpreting teachers and ASL teachers, feel free to download the free sample syllabus directly below the main image on this page for help using RSVP in a one-semester course.

 About the authors:

-Carol J. Patrie, Ph.D. known nationally and internationally, was instrumental in designing the Master of Arts in Interpretation program at Gallaudet University.
-Patrie is one of the foremost professionals in the fields of interpretation and Education, with a focus on curriculum and materials design, national standards, and education for educators.
+Carol J. Patrie, Ph.D.
+Professor at Gallaudet University (retired), was instrumental in designing the Master of Arts in Interpretation program at Gallaudet University and is known nationally and internationally.
+Patrie is one of the foremost professionals in the field of interpretation with a focus on curriculum and materials design, national standards, and education for educators.